pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 [WebAssembly](https://webassembly.org/) (Wasm) is a binary format that allows high-performance code execution on the web.
-Wasm was added to major browsers over the course of 2017 wich opened a wide range of opportunities on what to run inside of a browser.
+Wasm was added to major browsers over the course of 2017 which opened a wide range of opportunities on what to run inside of a browser.
 You can compile native libraries to WebAssembly and just run them on the client with just a few adjustments.
 WASM code can be shipped to browser apps and generally runs much faster compared to JavaScript, but still about [10% slower then native](https://www.usenix.org/conference/atc19/presentation/jangda).

 Many people started to use compiled SQLite as a database inside of the browser which is why it makes sense to also compare this setup to the native APIs.

 The compiled byte code of SQLite has a size of [about 938.9 kB](https://sqlite.org/download.html) which must be downloaded and parsed by the users on the first page load.
-WASM cannot directly access any persistend storage API in the browser.
+WASM cannot directly access any persistent storage API in the browser.
 Instead it requires data to flow from WASM to the main-thread and then can be put into one of the browser APIs.
 This is done with so called [VFS (virtual file system) adapters](https://www.sqlite.org/vfs.html) that handle data access from SQLite to anything else.

 ### What was WebSQL

-WebSQL **has been** a web API [introduced in 2009](https://www.w3.org/TR/webdatabase/) that allowed browsers to use SQL databases for client-side storage, based on SQLite.
+WebSQL **was** a web API [introduced in 2009](https://www.w3.org/TR/webdatabase/) that allowed browsers to use SQL databases for client-side storage, based on SQLite.
 The idea was to give developers a way to store and query data using SQL on the client side, similar to server-side databases.
 WebSQL has been **removed from browsers** in the current years for multiple good reasons:

 - WebSQL was not standardized and having an API based on a single specific implementation in form of the SQLite source code is hard to ever make it to a standard.